apify/crawlee/docs/guides/getting_started.md

 In the resulting HTML display, it will put your cursor somewhere.
 Inspect the HTML around it.
 You'll see that there are CSS classes attached to the different HTML elements.

-By hovering over the individual elements, you will see their placement in the page's view.
-It's easy to see the page's structure around the actor cards now.
-All the cards are displayed in a `<div>` with a class of `itemsWrapper`.
-This one holds another `<div>` with the class of `items-grid` and finally, the individual cards are represented by an `<a>` element with the class of `item`.
+By hovering over the individual elements, you will see that each individual card is a `div` element with a class of `item`.
+To verify this, go into the DevTools Console and run

-> Yes, there are other HTML elements and other classes too.
-We can safely ignore them.

-It should now make sense how we got that `.item` selector.
-It's just a selector that finds all elements that are annotated with the `item` class and those just happen to be the actor cards only.

-It's always a good idea to double check that though, so go into the DevTools Console and run

 ```js
 document.querySelectorAll(".item");